rhertzog/distro-tracker/docs/setup/setup.rst

 Database
 --------

-The PTS does not rely on any database specific features and as such should be able to run on top of any database server.
+Distro Tracker does not rely on any database specific features and as such should be able to run on top of any database server.
 The only possible known issue is when using sqlite3 which has a limit on the number of query parameters of 999 on some systems.